 You can view video and control your DVR remotely by connecting via Ethernet.
-There are two USB ports that can be used to upgrade the system or copy video clips to external hard disk and flash drives.
+There is a USB port that can be used to upgrade the system or copy video clips to external hard disk, CD-RW and flash drives.

 Figure 1 - Typical DVR installation.